Managed SVN Hosting

 All of our systems are redundantly secured against failure.
 In recent years we have achieved an average availability of 99.99%.

-You will then be asked for the user's username and password.
+You will then be asked for a username and password.
 The user should have at least read permissions to read the data.
+After the transfer, you will have the latest status of the repository on your computer.

 If you would now like to update your local copy, i.e. add the latest changes from the server to your local copy, there is the update function.